Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Summary and Conclusion

 \section{Summary and Conclusion}

 In this paper, we investigate dark matter halo properties of the Galactic ultra-faint dwarf and diffuse galaxies utilizing non-spherical dynamical mass models based on axisymmetric Jeans equations.

 Applying our non-spherical mass models to the latest kinematic data of the 25~UFDs and 2 diffuse galaxies in the Milky Way, we estimate their dark matter density profiles by marginalizing posteriors of non-spherical dark matter halo parameters.
-It is found from Figure~\ref{fig:DMprofiles} that most of these galaxies have huge uncertainties on the inferred dark matter density profiles especially for their inner density slopes, which are largely affected by the choice of the prior range.
-On the other hand, the dark matter density profiles of Eridanus~II, Segue~I, and Willman~1 are unaffected significantly by a prior range, and their inner slopes favor to be cuspy.
+We find (Figure~\ref{fig:DMprofiles}) that most of these galaxies have large uncertainties on the inferred dark matter density profiles especially for their inner density slopes, which are largely affected by the choice of the range of priors.
+On the other hand, the dark matter density profiles of Eridanus~II, Segue~I, and Willman~1 are are not much affected by the choice of priors, and their inner slopes appear to be cuspy.

 Utilizing their inferred central dark matter density profiles, we compare them with the predictions from recent cosmological zoom-in hydrodynamical simulations on the relation between the inner slope of a dark matter density profile and stellar mass-to-halo mass ratio in Figure~\ref{fig:gamma_MM}.
 Although some of our sample galaxies are roughly consistent with the predictions from recent numerical simulations, there are large uncertainties in both their inner slopes and stellar-to-halo mass ratios.
 Thus, we cannot make a conclusion about whether the relation exists or not from the current available data.